SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "Plot_emulation_performance.R": R script for reproducing Figures 6, 9, S7, S10, and S11
 * "Storage.R": R script for reproducing Table 2 and Figure S5

-#### "Wrapper.R"
-This file outlines the reproducibility workflow of the article.

-#### Functions
-This sub-repository contains R scripts for several frequently used functions.
-* "Assessment_Indices.R": functions for calculating assessment indices in Table 1
-* "InverseTH.R": function for performing the inverse Tukey h transformation

 #### Data
 This sub-repository is used to store the downloaded ERA5 ensemble data and to provide detailed instructions for processing them.
 * "Data_Treatment.R": R script for processing the downloaded data